iotaledger/wallet.rs/docOps/docs/libraries/README.md

 # IOTA Wallet Libraries

-At the moment there are two available official bindings to `Wallet.rs`, as well as the Rust source.:
+At the moment there are two available official bindings to `Wallet.rs`, as well as the Rust source:

 - [Rust](rust/README.md)
 - [Node.js](nodejs/README.md)